Latino Business Group Leader Steps Down Amid Sexual Harassment Allegations

 In the announcement from the USHCC, Palomerez said he was extremely proud of his tenure as president and CEO of the organization.

-Representing Hispanic businesses "is a mission too important for distractions and internal division and so I look forward to working with the Board and staff over the coming weeks to put in place a leadership team that can inspire more in our community to build businesses and achieve the American dream," he said in the statement.
+Representing Hispanic businesses "is a mission too important for distractions and internal division and so I look forward to working with the Board and staff over the coming weeks to put in place a leadership team that can inspire more in our community to build businesses and achieve the American dream," he said.

 According to NBC News, Nicholas applauded the move by saying that the business organization had taken a "bold step forward and away from the leadership of Javier Palomarez."
 She added: "While the USHCC accomplished a great deal under his leadership, it came at a high cost to me personally, and, I believe, to the organization as well."